← Back to blog

 3. Privacy (The "Offline" Test)

-Can you use it on a plane or in a high-security environment?
+Can you use it securely on a plane?

 Winner: Tie (both are excellent)